-New Hampshire is all about the fresh maple syrup and maple season is in full swing.
+New Hampshire, and in particular, Calef’s Maple Syrup, is all about the fresh maple sap, and maple season is in full swing.
 Starting late February you will find New Hampshirites out feverishly tapping their maple trees, some tapping into the hundreds.
 Sap from maples can only be collected late winter through early spring for approximately 4-6 weeks making tapping of the trees a pressing time.

 Most healthy maple trees will produce 10-20 gallons of sap per tap every season.
 While this is more than you would bat an eye at, it isn’t enough to smother pancakes for long.
 It takes 40 gallons of maple sap to make 1 gallon of maple syrup.
 Over 160,000 gallons of maple syrup are produced by over 525 sugar makers in New Hampshire alone.